-The last section focused on given p-SSWs and subsequent statistical signatures in AO extremes within a period t: $P(AO{wt} \mid SSW)$.
-It was shown that AO^- extremes are significantly more likely following a SSW.
+The last section focused on given p-SSWs and subsequent statistical signatures in AO extremes within a period t: $P(AO{wt} | SSW)$.
+It was shown that AO- extremes are significantly more likely following a SSW.

-In this section, we aim to evaluate the alternative question: How many AO- events may statistically be attributable to preceding SSWs?
+In this section, we aim to evaluate the alternative question: how many AO- events may statistically be attributable to preceding SSWs?

 AO- extremes occur with and without preceding SSWs.
-As outlined in subsection 3.5, the distinction of whether an AO extreme was or was not exposed to a preceding stratospheric extreme requires choosing a time window for the potential exposure (e.g., was a given AO extreme preceded by a SSW within the preceding 30 days or not).
+As outlined in Sect.
+3.5, the distinction of whether an AO extreme was or was not exposed to a preceding stratospheric model ecmwf